sharovatov/teamlead/codereview_en.md

 Problematic sociodynamics that I highlight below were not that important as software developers’ time was cheap and the demand for developers’ labour was low.

-But decades passed, computers’ computation time became extremely cheap, defects’ find-and-fix cycle became very short in most cases while software developers’ time was becoming more and more expensive.
+Decades passed, computers’ computation time became extremely cheap, defects’ find-and-fix cycle became very short in most cases while software developers’ time was becoming more and more expensive.

 The question of CR’s economical efficiency for defects’ detection started to arise around 80th, when many companies shifted from group CR to mini-group CR or even peer CR (1-to-1).